joaodath/joaodath/README.md

 Who needs to sleep, am I right?
 Please tell me I am...
 Just kidding, I sleep.
 Just not enough.

 📚 I'm a super fan of books since forever.
-Favorite ones are _Arthur and Dante Discovers The Secrets of Universe, The Hitchhiker's Guide to the Galaxy series, Something Like... series_ and some good old _Torto Arado_.
+Favorite ones are _Aristotle and Dante Discovers The Secrets of Universe, The Hitchhiker's Guide to the Galaxy series, Something Like... series_ and some good old _Torto Arado_.